Phyronnaz/UECompileTimesVisualizer/README.md

-# Unreal Engine Compilation Times Visualizer
+# Unreal Engine Compile Times Visualizer

 **Note: as this is using a disk visualizer as output, the following convention is used:**